Ayurvedic Nutrition

 Vata Balance: Sweet, Sour, Salty

 Vata types should make these three tastes the foundation of their meals.
-They provide the warmth, moisture, and grounding that Vata needs.
+They provide the warmth, moisture and grounding Vata needs.

-Meal example: Basmati rice (sweet) with a dal seasoned with lemon (sour) and rock salt (salty), accompanied by cooked carrots (sweet) and a small amount of sauteed greens (bitter/astringent), topped with ginger (pungent).
+Meal example: Basmati rice (sweet) with a dal seasoned with lemon (sour) and rock salt (salty).
+Cooked carrots (sweet) on the side.
+A small amount of sautéed greens (bitter/astringent).
+Topped with ginger (pungent).

 Pitta Balance: Sweet, Bitter, Astringent

-Pitta types should emphasise these cooling, calming tastes that reduce internal heat and inflammation.
+Pitta types should emphasise these cooling, calming tastes that bring down internal heat and inflammation.

-Meal example: Quinoa (sweet/astringent) with a lentil curry (sweet/astringent) featuring cooling spices, abundant leafy greens (bitter), cucumber raita (sweet/astringent), and fresh coriander (pungent -- used sparingly).
+Meal example: Quinoa (sweet/astringent) with a lentil curry (sweet/astringent) using cooling spices.
+Plenty of leafy greens (bitter).
+Cucumber raita (sweet/astringent).
+Fresh coriander (pungent.
+Sparingly).

 Kapha Balance: Pungent, Bitter, Astringent

-Kapha types should lead with these lighter, more stimulating tastes that counteract heaviness and congestion.
+Kapha types should lead with the lighter, more stimulating tastes that counter heaviness and congestion.

-Meal example: Millet (astringent) with spicy vegetable stir-fry (pungent) featuring broccoli and kale (bitter), mung beans (astringent), with a side of ginger pickle (pungent/sour -- small amount).
+Meal example: Millet (astringent) with spicy vegetable stir-fry (pungent) featuring broccoli and kale (bitter).
+Mung beans (astringent).
+Side of ginger pickle (pungent/sour.
+Small amount).

 Practical Tips for Including All Six Tastes

-You do not need to eat equal amounts of each taste.
-Think of it as a spectrum:
+You don't need to eat equal amounts of each taste.
+Think of it as a spectrum.

 1. Lead with your body type's recommended tastes (larger portions)